aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 1. **Overall Performance**: The system achieves consistent performance improvements across all parallelism degrees, with the fastest transfer time of 67 seconds (1.69 GB/s) at degree 128.
 This represents practical value for production workloads, reducing transfer time from ~15 minutes to just over 1 minute.

 2. **Target PostgreSQL**: Appears to be the primary scaling limitation.
 System CPU reaches 83.9% at degree 64, meaning only 16.2% of CPU time performs productive work.
-Mean CPU decreases from 4,596% (degree 64) to 4,230% (degree 128) despite doubling parallelism, as network saturation moderates lock contention intensity.
+Mean CPU decreases from 4,596% (degree 64) to 4,230% (degree 128) despite doubling parallelism, though the reason for this unexpected improvement remains unclear.

 3. **FastTransfer**: Does not appear to be a bottleneck.
 Operates with binary COPY protocol (`pgcopy` mode for both source and target), batch size 1,048,576 rows.
 Achieves 20.2x speedup with 15.8% efficiency, the best scaling efficiency among all components.